Kansas City Police Department

-The Kansas City Police Department (KCPD) is the principal law enforcement agency serving Kansas City, Missouri.
+The Kansas City Police Department (also known as the KCPD or Kansas City Police) is the primary law enforcement agency for the city of Kansas City, Missouri.

 Jackson County 16th Circuit Court Circuit Court Judge Jen Phillips swore in Stacey Graves as the 46th chief of police of the KCPD on December 15, 2022.
-Graves, who served as head of the KCPD's Shoal Creek Patrol Division, became the city's 46th police chief on December 15, 2022.
+Graves, who served as head of the KCPD's Deputy Chief of the Patrol Bureau, became the city's 46th police chief on December 15, 2022.

 History

 The Kansas City Police Department was founded in 1874.
 George Caleb Bingham was the first president of the Board of Police Commissioners.
 The first Chief was Thomas M. Speers.
 From its inception the department was under the control of the Commissioners, appointed by the Missouri governor.
 In 1932 the police department came under local control for the first time during the Pendergast era.
 After significant corruption the Board was reinstated and around half of employees fired.
 Following the St. Louis police return to home rule in 2013, Kansas City is the only major city in the country without local control of the police department.

 The Kansas City preventive patrol experiment was a landmark experiment carried out between 1972 and 1973 by the Kansas City Police Department.
 It was evaluated by the Police Foundation.
 It was designed to test the assumption that the presence (or potential presence) of police officers in marked cars reduced the likelihood of a crime being committed.
 It was the first study to demonstrate that research into the effectiveness of different policing styles could be carried out responsibly and safely.

 KCPD is the largest city police agency in Missouri, based on number of employees, city population, and geographic area served.

 The first black police chief of the KCPD is Darryl Forté who led the KCPD from 2011 to 2017. during his tenure, he sought to rectify racial problems within the department.

 From 2017 to 2022, the KCPD was led by Rick Smith, whose tenure was controversial.
-In 2019, when a white officer shot a black man, Smith was heard in a video recording on the scene of the shooting describing the victim as a "bad guy."
+In 2019, when a white officer shot a black man, Smith was heard in a video recording on the scene of the shooting describing the victim as a "bad guy".
 The white officer was later convicted to six years of prison for involuntary manslaughter and armed criminal action.

+Fallen officers

+From June 15, 1879, to February 15, 2023, the Officer Down Memorial Page reported that 120 officers in the Kansas City Police Department have died in the line of duty.